Julius Converse: Election as governor

 In 1872 Converse was selected as the Republican nominee for governor even though he was over 70 years old, was not an active candidate, and had not campaigned for the position.
 His nomination was regarded by observers as a way to block the candidacy of railroad magnate Frederick H. Billings, who had only recently returned to Vermont from California, and the renomination of incumbent John W. Stewart, which would break the Republican party's Mountain Rule.
 Converse won the general election and served as governor from 1872 to 1874, afterwards living in retirement.

 Family

 In 1825 Julius Converse was married to Melissa Arnold (born June 1, 1799) of Randolph.
 The couple had no children, and Mrs. Converse died on December 12, 1872.
-In 1873 Converse married 31-year-old Jane Martin (born North Stratford, New Hampshire, March 24, 1842, died Lowell, Massachusetts, June 22, 1916).
+In 1873 Converse married 31-year-old Jane Martin (born North Stratford, New Hampshire, March 24, 1842 - died Lowell, Massachusetts, June 22, 1916).
 They were the parents of a daughter, Luna Belle Converse (June 13, 1874 – May 14, 1961).

 Death and burial

-Governor Converse died on August 16, 1885, while vacationing in Dixville Notch, New Hampshire.
+Converse died on August 16, 1885, aged 86, while vacationing in Dixville Notch, New Hampshire.
 He was buried in Woodstock's River Street Cemetery.